-London FYE students will take a total of four 4-credit courses and one 1-credit course, including a Scribner Seminar taught by a Skidmore Faculty Coordinators and the 1-credit Understanding Britain course.
+London FYE students will take a total of 17 credits in London.
+All students are required to enroll in a Scribner Seminar taught by a Skidmore Faculty Coordinators and the 1-credit Understanding Britain course.
 Students will enroll in 3 additional IES courses based on preference and availability.
 All courses will include cultural activities that tie directly to course content and make use of London’s valuable resources.
 All courses have been developed specifically for our students and will be offered at the IES London Center.

 In addition to the Scribner Seminar, students will enroll in the 1-credit Understanding Britain course and 3 additional IES courses, each taught by an IES London faculty member.
 The "Understanding Britain" course is required for all students.
 All other courses are worth 4 credits.
 Please note this list of IES courses is subject to change.

 Covers the development of the United Kingdom and its political system, the media, the welfare state, and Britain's ethnic composition, especially in London.
 Class discussions are supplemented by London field visits.
-Required for all students.
+(1 credit; required for all students.)

 Sheds light on how Bristish national identity has been constructed and experienced over the last century, and what it means to be British in one of the worlds' most diverse countries.
 Topics include the role of the emoire; economic, political and cosial change since WWII; and immigration and race relations.
 Ethnic minorities to be studied include people from Africa, the Carribbean, Asia, as well as Islamic and Jewish immigrants.
-(Fulfills Social Science and Cultural Diversity requirements.)
+(4 credits)

 Centered on visits to nine productions, smaller fringe venues and theatre companies are the focus, along with one at the Royal National Theatre, allowing students to see new, innovative work and classic revivals.
 In additional to seminars based upon the theater productions, lectures will provide a historical and cultural background and the artistic, financial, and professional structures that shape British theater.
 (4 credits; fulfills Humanistic Inquiry through Practice requirement.)

 This introductory course will concentrate upon the painting and architecture of Britain during the ‘long’ nineteenth century.
 It will focus on the works of individual artists and architects as well as "the larger picture," including a look at the prevalent artistic movements, artistic theories, and social and historical influences.
 Students will visit London galleries and buildings of architectural importance.
 (4 credits; fulfills Humanistic Inquiry through Practice requirement.)

 Credits and grades from the First-Year Experience in London will be Skidmore credits and grades: students will receive Skidmore credits, and grades received will count toward their Skidmore GPA.